 Biography

-Wonju Seo is a Korean American textile artist born and raised in Seoul, South Korea, where she received her BFA in Fine Arts Painting from Hong-Ik University in 1988.
+Wonju Seo is a contemporary textile artist born and raised in Seoul, South Korea, where she received her BFA in Fine Arts Painting from Hong-Ik University in 1988.
 She currently lives and works in New Jersey and Florida.
 After graduating from art college, she worked as a package designer and a commercial silk painting artist.
 In 1998, she moved to the U.S. to continue her career as an artist.
 After her marriage, Seo started creating geometric abstract textile art, which utilizes the traditional Korean sewing method that retains the aesthetics of color and shape of Korean traditional wrapping cloth called Bojagi with a modern twist.
 She has taught Bojagi making at many schools, museums, and organizations in the U.S. and South Korea.
-Seo’s works are in the permanent collections of the Newark Museum, NJ and the Charles B. Wang Center, Stony Brook University, NY.and Grand Hyatt Hotel, Jeju Dream Tower, Jeju Island, South Korea.
+Seo’s works are in the permanent collections of the Peabody Essex Museum (MA), Newark Museum (NJ), Charles B. Wang Center, Stony Brook University (NY), and Grand Hyatt Hotel, Jeju Dream Tower (Jeju Island, South Korea).

 CV